 In a town where it’s not difficult to find delicious soul food Bully’s has risen to the top as a favorite with locals, so it’s no surprise they’ve been in business for more than three decades.

 At Bully’s you can expect to find no-frills classics done right, such as Southern fried catfish, smothered oxtails, barbecue ribs, and chitterlings.

 Look for their daily rotating specials featuring dishes like meatloaf and red beans and rice.

 2820 N State St. // +1 601-487-6082

-Green Ghost prides themselves on serving up authentic Mexican fare made from recipes that have been passed down for generations.
-Many of their recipes feature their slow cooked sauces that they have become known for.
+Green Ghost prides itself on serving up authentic Mexican fare made from recipes that have been passed down for generations.
+Many of their recipes feature their slow-cooked sauces that they have become known for.

 Choose from one of their six torta (sandwich) selections including pastor and roasted pork.
 Or, go for your choice of tacos, burritos, fajitas, enchiladas or a taco salad.
 The carne asada fries topped with steak, queso and guacamole were recommended to us more than once.

 Be sure to save room for something off the dessert menu which includes classic Mexican favorites such as churros, tres leches cake, and sopapillas.